SaviMohan/Python-Messaging-P2P-Server/README.md

 What is this repository for?
 This repository holds my python project
-INSTRUCTIONS - First clone/download this repo from bitbucket - Next open up the Terminal in linux and go into the downloaded repo - To run the project type in "python MainFile.py"
+INSTRUCTIONS - First clone/download this repo from bitbucket - Next open up the Terminal in linux and go into the downloaded repo - To run the project type in "python MainFile.py" then open up a (preferrably Chrome) browser in incognito mode.
+Then type "127.0.0.1:10001" and press enter. it should then open up the login page.

+To test multiple sessions on another computer, type into that computer's browser "ip:10001" with ip = this computer's ip address.
+The console usually prints out the ip address quite regularly

 Final Report - My final report submission is in the root directory of this repo in PDF form